TurboSerb/Exam-Unit-4/GameRecord/readme.md

 i made it so that on the live server there is some order to it, i added a sliding bar for the rating and a adjustable button for the player count. i also had to go back and change my code becuase it wouldnt show up on the live server.

+step 7 and 8.

+added an UI to the html doc to add more games.
+And added code in the app.mjs doc to make the UI work on the live server